salopadlon/flyhub/README.md

 2. **Set up environment variables:**

-Create a `.env` file in the root directory.
+Create a `.env` file in the root directory (provided through other communication channel).

 #### Redis Configuration